-- callback (collections.abc.Callable) the function that will be called with the response of this request (once it's downloaded) as its first parameter.
-For more information see Passing additional data to callback functions below.
-If a Request doesn't specify a callback, the spider's parse() method will be used.
-Note that if exceptions are raised during processing, errback is called instead. - method (str) the HTTP method of this request.
+- NO_CALLBACK()

+For more information, see Passing additional data to callback functions.

+Note: If exceptions are raised during processing, errback is called instead.

+- method (str) the HTTP method of this request.
 Defaults to 'GET'. - meta (dict) the initial values for the Request.meta attribute.
 If given, the dict passed in this parameter will be shallow copied. - body (bytes or str) the request body.
 If a string is passed, then it's encoded as bytes using the encoding passed (which defaults to utf-8).
 If body is not given, an empty bytes object is stored.
 Regardless of the type of this argument, the final value stored will be a bytes object (never a string or None). - headers (dict) the headers of this request.
 The dict values can be strings (for single valued headers) or lists (for multi-valued headers).
 If None is passed as value, the HTTP header will not be sent at all.